firxworx/fx-pnpm-monorepo-starter/README.md

 Always remember to run `pnpm install` after making changes to the workspace configuration or adding/removing projects.

-> Specific to this boilerplate: if you delete the example package but keep the app make sure you remove the dependency from the app's `package.json` and refactor the code to remove references to the deleted package.

 When adding a package from within the workspace as a dependency to another package its important to understand the `workspace:` protocol.
 Note the example in the demo app's `package.json` for how `@workspace/common` is added.

 Refer to the [pnpm workspace docs](https://pnpm.io/workspaces#workspace-protocol-workspace) for details on the `workspace:` protocol.

+> [!TIP]
+> If you delete the example package but keep the example app remember to remove the dependency from the app's `package.json` and refactor the code to remove references to it.

 ## Managing a workspace with `pnpm`